MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-license-session-hosts.md

 >
 > If you use Registry Editor incorrectly, you may cause serious problems that may require you to reinstall your operating system.
 Microsoft cannot guarantee that you can solve problems that result from using Registry Editor incorrectly.
 Use Registry Editor at your own risk.

-To set the following HKLM registry key and value on the RD licensing server:
+To update the registry key and value on the RD licensing server:

-1. Start the Registry Editor.
+1. Start the **Registry Editor**.

 1. Modify the key: `HKLM\ SYSTEM\CurrentControlSet\Services\TermServLicensing\Parameters` with the following values: